What is a SCIM integration and should you build or buy it?

 What is a SCIM integration?

-It helps manage who gets access to what in your SaaS.
-When a new user is added (or removed), or their role within the organization changes, these updates are automatically communicated to your system via the SCIM integration.
-Your app then adjusts the user's permissions in your own database to mirror those changes.
+It allows your customer's identity provider, like Okta, Google Workspace, or Microsoft Entra ID, to exchange user identity data with your SaaS.
+For example, when a new user is provisioned or deprovisioned, or their role within the organization changes, these updates are automatically communicated to your system via the SCIM integration.

 Why build a SCIM integration?